-- (1) We seek to align the interests of executives with those of our stockholders by: - Creating a direct and substantial link between the executive's annual cash incentive bonus and our annual operating earnings, - Structuring long-term compensation as equity awards, so that executives have an appropriate incentive to contribute to the creation of long-term stockholder value, and - Requiring executives to meet stock ownership guidelines that will result in each executive holding a meaningful equity stake in the Company. - (2) We seek to encourage improved performance by: - Establishing our annual incentive bonus maximums based on our operating earnings, with the ability for the Committee to reduce the bonus based on individual performance goals, and - Tying the ability to earn a substantial portion of our equity-based awards to the achievement of financial goals.
+- (1) We seek to align the interests of executives with those of our stockholders by: - Creating a direct and substantial link between the executive's annual cash incentive bonus and our annual operating earnings, - Structuring long-term compensation as equity awards, so that executives have an appropriate incentive to contribute to the creation of long-term stockholder value, and - Requiring executives to meet stock ownership guidelines that will result in each executive holding a meaningful equity stake in the Company. - (2) We seek to encourage improved performance by: - Establishing our annual incentive bonus maximums based on our operating earnings, with the ability for the Committee to reduce the bonus based on individual performance goals, and - Tying the ability to earn a substantial portion of our equitybased awards to the achievement of financial goals.

-To achieve our compensation objectives for fiscal 2019, our executive compensation program used a combination of short-term and long-term elements: (1) annual salary, (2) annual incentive bonus, and (3) long-term incentive compensation in the form of stock options and restricted stock, both time and performance vesting awards.
-Each element of long-term and short-term compensation is discussed more fully below under the heading "Primary Elements of Executive Compensation."
+To achieve our compensation objectives for fiscal 2020, our executive compensation program used a combination of short-term and long-term elements: (1) annual salary, (2) annual incentive bonus, and (3) long-term incentive compensation in the form of stock options and restricted stock, both with time and performance vesting conditions.
+Each element of long-term and short-term compensation is discussed more fully below under the heading "Primary Elements of Executive Compensation" on page 28 of this proxy statement.